 Several users need attributes revolve directly around time: for instance, access and egress time, service interval, and in-vehicle time.
 The sense of journey times is thus a criterion for QoS as perceived by the users.
 Deb and Ahmed (2018) investigated the quality of bus service based on the perceptions and expectations of the users of the service.
 A questionnaire survey was conducted to elicit qualitative information on the bus service concerning the users' perceptions and expectations.
 Subsequently, to ascertain the latent factors that affect the perceptions and expectations of the users, a combination of factor analysis, linear regression, and structural equation modelling (SEM) were carried out.
 Safety, accessibility, comfort, and timely performance were the notable latent factors outputs, with their respective perceived and expected values.
 The findings revealed that users’ perceptions and expectations are vital for estimating the QoS.
 According to Carreira et al. (2014), some of these factors that influence QoS are interconnected with several different aspects of service provision, which include the value, satisfaction, and users’ sentiments towards the service

 Mortona et al. (2016) examined the ease of use issues which are related to attitudes towards the perceived quality of bus service.
 Thus, the user attitude to the service matters for determining QoS.
-They then further explored the socioeconomic characteristics of the users to establish any variations in the views as a result of the users’ socio-economic configurations.
+They then further explored the socioeconomic characteristics of the users to establish any variations in the views because of the users’ socio-economic configurations.
 The findings revealed a significant variation in attitude across the user groups concerning QoS.
-In a study to determine perceived service quality and commuter segmentation, Amrapala and Choochakul (2019b) identified attitudinal factors including in vehicle environment, comfort and convenience.
+In a study to determine perceived service quality and commuter segmentation, Amrapala and Choochakul (2019b) identified attitudinal factors including in vehicle environment, comfort, and convenience.
 The operators and authorities of public transport need to understand how consumers evaluate the quality of service is.
 Nevertheless, evaluation of quality by users is an intangible concept to measure, which makes the construction of valid and accurate tools for the measurement of quality of service complicated.
 Transport attributes such as safety and comfort are abstract and intangible attributes that are difficult to measure (Beirao & Cabral, 2007; Parasuraman et al., 1985).

 3.0 Methods